Skip to content

 This is a flexion-distraction injury where there is horizontal splitting of the vertebral body with ligament rupture.
 This is an unstable fracture and involves all three columns

-Sometimes there is increased distance between the spinous processed on the lateral view (but not always).
+Sometimes there is increased distance between the spinous processes on the lateral view (but not always).

-On the AP view, there can be increased distance between the spinous processes at the level of the Chance fracture.
+On the AP view, the distance between the spinous processes at the level of the Chance fracture can be increased.

 Jumper’s/lover’s fracture